Israel001/iSocial/README.md

   - Full-Text Searching
   - In-App Groups

-## What That I Plan To Work On In The Future
+## What I Plan To Work On In The Future

   - Detection and restriction of inappropriate photos
   - In-App Quiz Games